user1342/Awesome-Android-Reverse-Engineering/README.md

 - [KGB Messenger](https://github.com/tlamb96/kgb_messenger) - KGB Messenger is an open source CTF practice challenge that aims to help people learn how to reverse engineer Android applications.

 ## Contributing
 Your contributions are always welcome!
 Please read the contribution guidelines first.
 We  follow the Contributor Covenant Code of Conduct.
-Please make sure to review. and adhere to this code of conduct when contributing.
+Please make sure to review and adhere to this code of conduct when contributing.

 ## Licence <a href="LICENCE"> ![GitHub](https://img.shields.io/github/license/MarketingPipeline/Awesome-Repo-Template) </a>
 This project is licensed under the MIT License - see the LICENSE.md file for details.